HansUweRempler/STM32/README.md

 Additionally, it configures the VS Code extensions that are included in the remote environment.

 ## Coder
 Open source self hosting CDE provider.
 In this experiment, Coder is installed in WSL2.
-The local web server (localhost http://127.0.0.1:3000/login) is exposed via a public url: https://14ijgt88gbeq8.pit-1.try.coder.app/workspaces.
+The local web server (localhost http://127.0.0.1:3000/login) is exposed via a public url: https://<CUSTOMSUBDOMAIN>.pit-1.try.coder.app/workspaces.

+Here, the coder server needs to be started manually via `<USER>@<COMPUTERNAME>:~$ coder server`.
+You can then create Docker based templates and on top of them your workspaces.

 ## USB Forwarding
 To forward the locally attached HW you need make to it available for IP-connections.
 The USBIP package can do this for a Windows host - assuming you're using a Windows computer